-Surfing is a fantastic tool to build relationships and can enable positive transformations within ourselves, inter-communally, and along the coastlines.
+Surfing is a powerful tool to build relationships and can enable positive transformations within ourselves, inter-communally, and along the coastlines.
 Unstructured play in wild settings, surfing promotes the cognitive, creative, physical, social and emotional development of young people while also engendering values for a lifelong commitment to environmental stewardship.
 On a planet contending with climate change and a collapsing ocean, surfing's relevance as a kind of nature play engages the next generation who will face the most critical social-ecological challenges to humanity's sustainable future.
 When the ocean is envisioned as a playground, we want to protect it like anything we love.
 Surfing enables that emotive response that often is missing in conservation education.

 Check out a few of our wave-riding and ocean play workshops!
 We partner with community-based organizations in ancestral fishing villages around the world engaging local youth through surfing to enhance programs, facilitate ocean literacy workshops, and outreach initiatives for women and girls.